itaigrn/Python_stuff/DataProcessing/README.md

+Data proccesing and upload webpage for expirements results file and storing proccessed results in a sql file.

+How to run:
 1. after the zip file has been unzipped open the this directory's files in as a project in an IDE and install uv with 'pip install uv' in the terminal
 2. enter the command line 'uv run app.py'
 3. a link to the relevant URL will open up - click on it, and you will be able to upload files